 Hiking in the Pyrenees If you are thinking of hiking in the Pyrenees, be aware of the wonderful diversity of landscapes found from one valley to the next.
 There is no one-shot – one-size-fits-all ‘Pyrenean Experience’.
 Every valley offers its own unique flora and fauna, history, culture and gastronomy.
 The Pyrenees from east to west.

-The Comet line escape route was a famous resistance network which operated between 1941 and 1944 during the Second World War.
+The Comet line escape route, which we cover on our Guided Walking Tours, was a famous resistance network which operated between 1941 and 1944 during the Second World War.
 Its aim was to help grounded allied pilots and officers to safety over the Bidasoa river into Spain.
-This escape route has been extensively documented: pieced together with the help of diaries written by
+This escape route has been extensively documented: pieced

 The Telephone Call Our self-guided walks in the Pyrenees were pitchforked into action after a phone call from a Houston lawyer around Christmas 2012.
 Steve was heading to the Basque Country with a group of lawyer friends and wanted me to design 6 days of self-guided walks in the Pyrenees to lead them over the